evgestrogan/Nonogram/README.md

 upd:With this program you can solve any nonogram (if it has only one solution).
 This program will output the solution and save it.
+upd2: Also u can open your matrix with values for solution, and save your work on mid solution for in order to return to him at another time.

 I am using an existing algorithm to solve: